 The annual Family Reunion Festival of Citizen Potawatomi Nation is a celebration of native culture for the Potawatomi.
 The 2018 Family Reunion Festival is June 29 - July 1.
 Activities include Grand Entry, cultural classes, a dance contest and General Council.

-The Gathering of Potawatomi Nations is hosted each year by one of the nine bands of Potawatomi, providing an opportunity for members of all bands to come together and celebrate their Potawatomi heritage.
+The Potawatomi Gathering is hosted each year by one of the nine bands of Potawatomi, providing an opportunity for members of all bands to come together and celebrate their Potawatomi heritage.
 It includes a language conference, cultural workshops, language classes, cultural classes and sporting events.

 The Eagle Aviary houses eagles rescued from the wild that are injured and cannot be fully rehabilitated.
 They are taken care of for the remainder of their lives at this facility.
 The aviary allows CPN access to naturally molted feathers, which are distributed to tribal members for cultural and religious purposes.
 In addition, the facility gives CPN the means to save the Creator’s great messenger as well as the opportunity to reconnect our people to the living eagle.